 Each evaluator will have a sheet with all players listed next to number on jersey they are given.

-Final Roster: The ultimate decision will be the head coaches.
+Final Roster: .
 The two other evaluators will give their input and ratings prior to the full field breakdown.
-The head coach’s decision should be made in agreement with evaluators.
-If a major issue arrives, PV directors may override coach if a serious flaw in choice is recognized.
-PV directors may be allowed to override coach on player choice if necessary.
-PV coach will have right to an appeal.
-PV directors may also decide to modify numbers on a team to allow for second team (or to raise the roster number in the spring to avoid issues with other sports) if necessary.
+The decision should be made in agreement with evaluators. directors may also decide to modify numbers on a team to allow for second team (or to raise the roster number in the spring to avoid issues with other sports) if necessary.
 These decisions will be made with best interest of ASA and the concerning team, and will not be done without ASA e-council approval.
-Head coaches are not to notify players of spots on the team until PV director has approved the roster.
+Head coaches are not to notify players of spots on the team until has approved the roster.
 Final roster must have a minimum of 14 players.
 Roster size will be determined with input from the head coach.

-Uniforms will be supplied by ASA as part of player registration.
+Uniforms will be supplied by ASA as.
 The uniform is the players and is not owned by ASA.
 Uniforms will be replaced to each team every 4 seasons (two years) new players will be given a new uniform and each team will get socks each season.
 Lost or damaged uniforms will be purchased by individual player.